 - 3. What happens when I get caught shoplifting for the first time in California?

 - 5. Can I get my conviction expunged?

 - 6. Can you legally detain a shoplifter?

 - 7. How did Proposition 47 affect the crime of shoplifting?

-A prosecutor has to prove the following in order to convict a person of 459.5 PC shoplifting:
+California shoplifting laws make it a crime to steal goods from a commercial establishment.
+A prosecutor has to prove the following in order to convict you of a 459.5 PC charge:

-- he/she entered that establishment while it was open during normal business hours, and
+- you entered that establishment while it was open during normal business hours, and

-- the accused did so with the intent to steal property worth $950 or less.1
+- you did so with the intent to steal property worth $950 or less.1

 A “commercial establishment” is a place of business established to exchange goods or services.2